 - 1306.01 The Planning Board may grant a conditional use permit for a use which is otherwise permitted within the underlying district, if the use is or involves: - a.
 Above ground storage, handling and use of regulated substances in quantities exceeding 100 gallons (aggregate) or 800 pounds dry weight (aggregate) at any one time, provided that an adequate plan is in place to prevent, contain and minimize releases from catastrophic events such as spills or fires which may cause large releases of regulated substances. - b.
-Any use that will render impervious more than 15% or 2,500 square feet of any lot, whichever is greater, up to a maximum of 30% of a lot in the Residential District and 60% of the lot in the Industrial-Commercial District. - 1306.02 In granting Conditional Use approval the Planning Board must determine: - a.
-That the proposed use is not a Prohibited Use defined under Section 1305.00 - b.
-The use will be in compliance with the applicable Performance Standards of Section 1307. - c.
-The use is in compliance with all applicable local, state and federal requirements. - 1306.03 The Planning Board may, at its discretion, require a performance guarantee or bond, in an amount and with surety conditions satisfactory to the Board, to be posted to ensure completion of construction of any facilities required for compliance with the Performance Standards.
+Any use that will render impervious more than 15% or 2,500 square feet of any lot, whichever is greater, up to a maximum of 30% of a lot in the Residential District and 60% of the lot in the Industrial-Commercial District, provided that the Planning Board finds in its judgment, that the proposed additional impervious area can be implemented without unreasonable departure from the purposes of the Aquifer Protection District.